How To See The Best Of Zhangjiajie Forest Park In 2 Days

 • By Bus

-The bus is cheap and easy.
-The station is located right in the middle of Zhangjiajie town, or there are even buses from the airport.
+This is the cheapest way to get to the park.
+The bus station is located right in the middle of Zhangjiajie town, and there are even buses from the airport.

 There are departures every 15 minutes, from 6:30 AM to 6:30 PM (winter) or 7 PM (summer).